chriseckhardt/puppetconf_2013/README.md

 <http://github.com/nedoap/puppetboard>

-Foreman Integration (CERN)
+#### Foreman Integration (CERN)
 <http://github.com/cernops>

 <http://github.com/dm-puppetdb-adapter> ORM for Ruby talks directly to PuppetDB via Ruby code

-hiera backend so they can use hiera lookups to yank data out of PuppetDB ripienaar/ruby-puppetdb
+hiera backend so they can use hiera lookups to yank data out of PuppetDB

+ripienaar/ruby-puppetdb

-Bindings for Java, Go, Scala, CoffeeScript, Node.js, MCollective, Rundeck OpenStack bodepd/puppet-openstack_puppetdb vagrant grahamgilbert/vagrant-puppetmaster evenup/evenup-pdns
+Bindings for Java, Go, Scala, CoffeeScript, Node.js, MCollective, Rundeck

+OpenStack bodepd/puppet-openstack_puppetdb

+grahamgilbert/vagrant-puppetmaster

+evenup/evenup-pdns

 ### Boring technology
-Relational Database backend
+* Relational Database backend
-embedded or PostgreSQL
+* embedded or PostgreSQL
-arrays, recursive queries, indexing inside complex structures
+* arrays, recursive queries, indexing inside complex structures

 ### Weird Alien Technology
-Wrote it in Clojure
+* Wrote it in Clojure
-  Functional language
+* Functional language
-  No locking
+* No locking
-  0 bugs related to deadlocks, 0 bugs involving mutable state companion Ruby code has ~10x the defect rate.
+* 0 bugs related to deadlocks, 0 bugs involving mutable state
+* companion Ruby code has ~10x the defect rate.

 7k lines of Clojure code.

 ### Conjectures about performance
-resource often exists across multiple hosts single instance resource storage
+resource often exists across multiple hosts

+single instance resource storage

 #### Posit
 We'll often receive the same catalog for a host

 In the field, we almost always see Resource and catalog duplication rates of 85%

 Should be able to get metrics on how volatile your environment is.

 Users want easy ways to consume metrics and analyze performance.

-jasonhancock/nagios-puppetdb
+* jasonhancock/nagios-puppetdb
-puppetdb-external-naginator
+* puppetdb-external-naginator
-munin_puppetdb
+* munin_puppetdb
-puppetdb-muninplugins
+* puppetdb-muninplugins
-mfournier collectd
+* mfournier collectd

 ### Thousands of Production Deployments